 Take a toxic interaction you might have with a parent, for example.
-"If I am reactive to disagreements with and criticism from my mom, I may find myself defending myself or engaging in an argument to prove why I am correct," Place says.
+"If I am reactive to disagreements with and criticism from my mom, I may find myself defending myself or engaging in an argument to prove why I am correct," Dr. Davis says.
 "This only serves to escalate the situation: my mom digs in her heels, and I get even more frustrated, angry, defensive, and argumentative."

 But it doesn't have to be that way.
-"Therapy has taught me to change the interaction by changing my own behavior rather than by trying to force my mom to see my point," she says.
+"Therapy has taught me to change the interaction by changing my own behavior rather than by trying to force my mom to see my point," Dr. Davis says.
 "Now, I acknowledge her point of view, and then I simply remove myself from the conversation.
 Since she doesn't get a reaction from me, she has generally stopped initiating those sorts of conversations."
 Genius, right?

 3How To Protect Yourself